YS-L/csvlens/README.md

 # csvlens

 `csvlens` is a command line CSV file viewer.
-It is similar to `less` but made for CSV.
+It is like `less` but made for CSV.

 ![Demo](.github/demo.gif)